Part 36: The Promise

 Now, back to the early 1960s.

 Riley had a photographer do a series of black and white pictures of my mother when we were living in Hollywood.
-This photo shoot happened around 1967, when I was a toddler.
-I wish I knew the name of the photographer, I'd give her/him/them photo credit.
+The photo shoot happened around 1967, when I was a toddler.
+I wish I knew the name of the photographer, I'd give her/him/them photo credit for the image, above.
 I'm not sure the web does this shot justice.
 I have the original, and the light behind her lacy, patterned dress, the lush foliage of whatever park they were in, the tendrils of her long hair flowing down her backside-- it's lovely.
 Plus, you know, not to be all caught up in looks... my mother is gorgeous.

 To refresh, let's go back to 1962 in Reading, Pennsylvania.
-After a while of living separately from Jo Graham, his fourth "wife" (I use quotes because he was still married to Alix, as far as we can tell) Riley had an affair with my mother.
+After a while of living separately from Jo, his fourth "wife" (I use quotes because he was still married to Alix, as far as we can tell) Riley had an affair with my mother.
 He told Jo that they were "just friends."
 My mother was 23 back then, a single mother to my half-sister, and Riley was two decades older.
-Riley was charming, well-read, and appreciated women as artists and thinkers, unlike many other men at that time, and my mother was drawn to him.
+Riley was charming, well-read, appreciated women as artists and thinkers, unlike many other men at that time.
+My mother was drawn to him.
 She'd been a beatnik for a short time in New York, and she rejected conventional roles for women, and conventional people.

 One of the great things my father taught me is that when you purchase art, you don't do it because you think it will one day increase in value.
 A cultured person should buy art that they feel a connection to.
 There was a general disdain (to be honest, intense hostility) in my family for people who collected art for other reasons, or expected the artist to be famous, or hoped the artist would one day become famous.
 There were so many reasons why an artist would want to run off with my father.
 Unlike her first experiences with men, my father believed in her talent.

 I heard a story about the time my parents first shacked up.
 The story goes that this Lion guy, my sister's bio-dad, came by the apartment to see his kid, but Riley basically told him to fuck off and not to come back.
 My sister never saw her father again, and probably never will.
-My parents always spoke of the Lion guy as a total and complete jerk...because he ditched my mom and his own kid so coldly, and so suddenly.
+My parents always spoke of the Lion guy as a total and complete jerk...because he ditched my mom and his own kid.
 Obviously, now I find that opinion a little hypocritical.

 Truth be told, even if my sister's father had made an effort to find her again, it would've been like finding a needle in a haystack.
 We moved often, and Dad sometimes didn't give out his real name.
 Riley gave my sister his real last name, Shepard.
 Dad was more dedicated to my half-sister than any of his biological children born before her.